streamx-dev/streamx-connector-magento/how-to-run-streamx-indexers.md

 Description of how StreamX Indexers work when they are configured to operate in the two modes:
  - Update On Save: changes to products / categories / attributes detected while normal work of Magento application are intercepted and the entities data is immediately published (or unpublished, depending on the operation) to StreamX.
-   Example: when an Admin edits a product either via Admin Page
+   Example: when an Admin edits a product via Admin Page
  - Update By Schedule: all changes to products / categories / attributes detected while normal work of Magento application - but also resulting from direct SQL DB changes - are collected in changelog tables for each indexer (example table: `streamx_product_indexer_cl`).
 Internally, the MView mechanism is used.
    The collected changes can then be published to StreamX by manually updating (materializing) the associated MViews - see `StreamxIndexerMviewProcessor` class.